 Next to City Hall, I approached River Street via Upper Factors Walk.
 In the 1870s when cotton was a $40 million export, Savannah was known as the “Wall Street of the South.”
 Cotton Factors handled sales for their rural clients at these buildings located on the bluffs along the waterfront.

 “King Cotton’s Place,” the Red Romanesque Cotton Exchange building dominating this walk was occupied by these cotton brokers until the late 1940s.
 Currently, visitors are welcome to drop in on the headquarters of the Savannah Chamber of Commerce.

 The buildings along Factors Row on Bay Street rise 2-3 stories from River Street, with a few having entrances on both levels.
-I descended down a brick stairway labelled, “Historic Steps–Use At Own Risk.”
+I descended a brick stairway labeled, “Historic Steps–Use At Own Risk.”

 The other reason I first went to Savannah years ago was to check out Paula Deen’s restaurant.
 I had been warned that it is extremely difficult to get a table at The Lady and Sons without a reservation, but I’ve been lucky.
-The first time I was seated within the hour, and this time I arrived just before the restaurant filled up with the late Sunday afternoon crowd.
+Perhaps thanks to Southern hospitality, the first time I was seated within the hour, and this time I arrived just before the restaurant filled up with the late Sunday afternoon crowd.